aplteam/Cider/mkdocs/docs/api.md

 Where

 -   `config` is a parameter namespace
--   `project` is a path to a project folder
+-   `project` is a project path

-Cider writes the contents of`config` as the project’s configuration file.
+Cider writes the contents of `config` as the project’s configuration file.

 The path may or may not terminate in the filename `cider.config`.